5 common mistakes in Australian native gardens (and the fix)

 Why it happens

-Why this harms natives
+Why rich soil harms natives

 A common scenario